-- Disconnect main negative and positive battery leads to prevent accidental engagement of power while servicing vehicle. - 2.
-Remove mechanical linkage return spring. - Remove cotter pin and clevis pin which secure brake rod to brake lever arm. - 4.
+- 1. Disconnect main negative and positive battery leads to prevent accidental engagement of power while servicing vehicle. - 2.
+Remove mechanical linkage return spring. - 3.
+Remove cotter pin and clevis pin which secure brake rod to brake lever arm. - 4.
 Remove four bolts holding brake mounting assembly, and remove brake band centering screw bracket.
-Slide brake assembly off drum. - 5.
-Band and drum may now be cleaned, inspected, and if necessary parts may be replaced as needed. - 6.
+Slide brake assembly off drum. - Band and drum may now be cleaned, inspected, and if necessary parts may be replaced as needed. - 6.
 Brake band lining is bonded to the band for long dependable service.
 When it wears to approximately 1/16 inch thickness the band should be replaced. - 7.
-If the brake drum is glazed or scored, it should be removed and turned.
-It is recommended that a brake drum that has been severely scored, damaged or less than 5.850 diameter, should be replaced with a new drum.
+If the brake drum is scored, it should be removed and turned.
+It is recommended that a brake drum that has been severely scored or damaged should be replaced with a new drum.
 To remove drum, remove pinion shaft nut and washer.
 Slide drum from pinion shaft. - 8.
 Inspect seal in gear case cover.
-If worn or damaged. replace with new one.
+If worn or damaged, replace with new one.
 It is recommended that new seal be pre-soaked in light oil for several hours before installation.
 Use small amount of oil resistant sealer on seal opening in cover when pressing seal into place. - 9.
-Re-assemble drum and spacer (see Section 11, Page 7, item 4) on pinion shaft. - 10.
+Re-assemble drum and spacer on pinion shaft,.
+Tighten to 100 pound foot torque. - 10.
 Replace brake assembly in the reverse order from which it was removed. - 11.
 Replace mechanical linkage return spring. - 12.
 Adjust brake band as outlined on previous page.